kubafeqt/OneTab-Order/README.md

 ## Upcoming Features

-Delete all your saved tabs in OneTab by RPA like actions - setupable in RPA settings.
+Delete all your saved tabs in OneTab using RPA like actions - configurable in RPA settings.

 Stay tuned for announcements on new features and updates!